 - Graduate Record Examination (GRE) recommended minimum percentile ranks of 25% on the verbal reasoning section and 65% on the quantitative section.
 For tests taken after 2015, the corresponding scaled scores are 145 (verbal) and 158 (quantitative).
-However, the decision to admit will be based on a prospective student's entire application package. - Three signed letters of recommendation on official letterhead, from academics or professionals attesting to the M.S. study potential of the applicant. - Statement of Purpose describing reasons for pursuing the Master of Science degree and career goals. - International students whose native language is not English will be required to pass the Test of English as a Foreign Language (TOEFL) and demonstrate proficiency in English prior to admission per university guidelines.
-The minimum TOEFL score is 80 (internetbased).
+However, the decision to admit will be based on a prospective student's entire application package.
+Note that at this time, the GRE requirement has been waived (and extended) for all engineering master's applicants applying through Fall 2026 (https://eng.famu.fsu.edu/cee/graduate/admission-requirements). - Three signed letters of recommendation on official letterhead from academics or professionals attesting to the M.S. study potential of the applicant. - Statement of Purpose describing reasons for pursuing the Master of Science degree and career goals. - International students whose native language is not English will be required to pass the Test of English as a Foreign Language (TOEFL) and demonstrate proficiency in English prior to admission per university guidelines.
+The minimum TOEFL score is 80 (internet-based).
 International English Language Testing System (Academic IELTS) score of 6.5 is also accepted.
 This requirement may be waived for students who have obtained a prior degree from a U.S. institution.